 You can do a lot of beach walking here.
 Just be cautious is there is a hide tide that day.

 Much like the other beaches, surfing is also very popular here.
 You will see a lot of them.
 Indeed people sometimes refer to this beach as a surfing beach.

 One of the most interesting things I found from this beach is the prevalent impact erosion has made on the cliffs.

 Grandview Beach In Leucadia

 Another one of Leucadia’s known beaches is found north.
-It is also one of the smaller beaches that does not carry much amenities.
+It is also one of the smaller beaches that do not carry many amenities.